 For optimal measurements, try to weigh yourself regularly at the same time of day.
-Having your feet slightly moist can improve the measurement.
+It is recommended to weigh yourself after taking a shower, as slightly moist feet can improve the measurement.
 Too many calluses on your feet can alter the measurement.

 How do we know Vascular Age assessment works?

 To assess the measurement validity of Body Cardio, Withings performed a study comparing Pulse Wave Velocity in Body Cardio to a sphygmometer, the golden standard to measure cardiovascular health.

 The study was conducted on a group of 86 individuals in a clinical context by a medical team specializing in arterial stiffness (Pr.
 Pierre Boutouyrie, AP-HP, Hôpital Européen Georges Pompidou, Paris, France).

 Vascular Age is based on Pulse Wave Velocity measurements and its algorithm and classification were developed with health professionals and based on multiple scientific papers.

 Learn more about Pulse Wave Velocity (EU users only)

 Pulse Wave Velocity is an innovative metric used by the medical community to assess cardiovascular health.
 Each time your heart beats, it induces a wave along the aorta and the arterial tree.
 This wave leads to blood-volume changes in the vessels that expand and contract in response.
 Pulse Wave Velocity is the propagation speed of this wave along the arteries.
 Pulse Wave Velocity is usually measured between the carotid and the femoral artery using applanation tonometry.
 However, this technique usually requires advanced equipment and a well-trained operator.